sertansenturk/tomato/README.md

 ## License

 The source code hosted in this repository is licensed under [Affero GPL version 3](https://www.gnu.org/licenses/agpl-3.0.en.html).

-Any data (the music scores, extracted features, training models, figures, outputs etc.) are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+Any data (the music scores, extracted features, training models, figures, outputs, etc.) are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## FAQ

 1. **The notes aligned by `JointAnalyzer.align_audio_score(...)` seems shifted.
 What is the problem?**

     Your audio input is probably a compressed format such as *mp3*.
 There are typically shifts between different decoders (and even different versions of the same decoder) when they decode the same compressed audio file.
 In the predominant melody extraction step (`AudioAnalyzer.extract_pitch(...)`), Essentia has to decode the recording for processing.
 You observe a shift when the application you use another decoder.

-    These shifts are typically small (e.g. 50 samples ~1ms), so they are not very problematic.
-Nevertheless, there is no guarantee that the shift will be bigger.
+    These shifts are typically small (e.g., 50 samples ~1ms), so they are not very problematic.
+Nevertheless, there is no guarantee that the shift will be prominent.
 If you need "perfect" synchronization, you should use an uncompressed format such as *wav* as the audio input.

     **Note:** In demos, we use *mp3*, because it would be too bulky to host a *wav* file.